Nantucket, New England, United States of America

 The Wauwinet has a host of activities available on site.
 Apart from its own private beaches on both the Atlantic Ocean and Nantucket Bay, you can play tennis, go stand-up paddle boarding, fishing, dinghy sailing or kayaking and there are hiking and biking trails for you to explore.

 On Nantucket you can arrange cooking classes, go on an island tour, head to the Great Point or go lobstering to name a few activities.
 Nantucket is also filled with wonderful antique and collectable shops and boutiques.
 Local museums are a pleasure to explore, especially the Whaling museum.
-The hotel will, of course, provide knowledgeable information about what there is to do and organize activities of your choice to help you make the most of your stay.
+The hotel will, of course, provide knowledgeable information about what there is to do and organise activities of your choice to help you make the most of your stay.

 Clam Digging & Beach Picnic